Skip to main content

 Conversely, the Testosterone Trials (TTrials), a large set of seven clinical trials, reported that testosterone treatment for one year did not significantly improve memory or other cognitive domains in older men with low testosterone and age-related memory impairment.

-This highlights the variability in outcomes and suggests that the of TRT may be dependent on the specific population being studied and the cognitive measures being used.
+This highlights the variability in outcomes and suggests that the cognitive benefits of TRT may be dependent on the specific population being studied and the cognitive measures being used.
 The conflicting results across different studies underscore that testosterone optimization is not a one-size-fits-all solution for cognitive decline.
 The response is highly individualized and influenced by a range of physiological and lifestyle factors.

 The following table provides a simplified comparison of findings from two key studies, illustrating the nuances in the research landscape: